moltob/pymultigen/README.rst

 the top-level output path of the overall generation (see below).
 If subfolders are mentioned here, they are created on demand.

-One of more tasks classes like this must then be registered with a top-level generator.
+One or more task classes like this must then be registered with a top-level generator.
 Just like before, a new ``Generator`` class is derived from the appropriate base class:

 .. code-block:: python